EESSI/eessi-bot-software-layer/README.md

     > around this or the bot could not create comments in pull requests.

 - **Subscribe to events**: subscribe the app to events it shall react on
-  - Select "Issue comment" and "Pull request" (Note, they may only selectable after needed Permissions have been chosen above.)
+  - Select "Issue comment" and "Pull request" (Note, they may only be selectable after the required _Permissions_ have been chosen above.)
 - **Where can this GitHub App be installed?**
   - Select "Only on this account"

-Click on "Create GitHub App" to create the app, then generate a private key (see below).
+Click on <kbd style="background-color: #28a745; color: white;">Create GitHub App</kbd> to create the app, then generate a private key
+(see below).

 ### Generate private key

-After clicking "Create GitHub App" you will be informed with a banner to generate a private key.
+After clicking <kbd style="background-color: #28a745; color: white;">Create GitHub App</kbd> you will be informed with a banner to generate a private key.
 You can follow the link in the banner or simply scroll down to the section "Private keys"